jarviscanada/jarvis_data_eng_YannickBeriault/core_java/twitter/README.md

   before passing the parsed arguments to the Service layer;
 - Service: Here, arguments are further filtered to ensure their conformity with our model, before passing them to the DAO layer.
 Some processing is also made when the information bubbles up to format the information according to the choices of the user;
-- CrdDAO: This is a very important layer, where the HTTP client is called, where the URL to be sent to the REST API is formatted and where the response received from the REST API is processed.
+- CrdDAO: This is a very important layer, where the HTTP client is called, where the URL to be sent to the REST API is created and where the response received from the REST API is processed.

 ## Models
 Our Tweet model contains the information we think our user needs the most.
 This includes date of creation, id, text, coordinates and info about retweets, likes, hashtags and user mentions.
-Some of them are represented using primitives, while for some others, objects were created so their manipulation would be more robust and easier to refactorize over time.
+Some of them are represented using primitives, while for some others objects were created so their manipulation would be more robust and so they would be easier to refactorize over time.

 ## Spring